AnuBitux/SeedSearch/README.md

 # SeedSearch.py

+## This version of the tool has been customized to work with the [AnuBitux](https://anubitux.org) live system.
+To use it with other environments, please refer to the [main branch](https://github.com/ASeriousMister/SeedSearch.py)

 A python tool that scans files in directories and subdirectories hunting BIP39 mnemonic seeds.
 It is part of the bigger project Anu₿itux: more info at https://anubitux.org.